henryhe1/space-vitae/content/about.md

 Welcome to my corner of the internet.
 The idea of a static blog was inspired by my good friend Edward [(edho.me)](http://edho.me) and serves as a space for my thoughts and reflections.

 Despite the best of intentions, posts here will inevitably be sporadic.
-Topics will include medicine, music, why things are the way they are, and what the point of this all might be.
+Topics will include musings on medicine, music, why things are the way they are, and what the point of this all might be.

 ### The history of henryhe.me